 We offer private LSAT coaching for all test dates.
-Maine Prep’s LSAT coach, Jessica Kaplan, is a former attorney who received her J.D. from Stanford Law School.
-Jessica currently is South Portland High School’s standardized test guru.
+Maine Prep’s LSAT coach, Jessica Kaplan, is a retired attorney who received her J.D. from Stanford Law School.

 General Information on the test taken from the LSAT official web site: